pointw-dev/halchemy/src/docs-generator/src/concurrency/using.md

 # Optimistic Concurrency
+## Requesting changes
 Between the time you `GET` a resource then make a request which would change it (`PUT`, `PATCH`, `DELETE`), the resource might have been changed by someone else.
 Without some mechanism in place, this means multiple concurrent users would step on each others toes, overwriting each other's changes without knowing.

-A mechanism to protect against this, used by many APIs, is "optimistic concurrency".
+A mechanism to protect against this used by many APIs is called "optimistic concurrency".
 This means optimistically assuming no one else has concurrently changed the resource since your `GET` request, - hence the term.
-If someone has changed the resource in the meantime, the server rejects the newer change with a `412 Precondition Failed` response.
+If someone *has* changed the resource in the meantime, the server rejects the newer change with a `412 Precondition Failed` response.

 <tabs>
 <tab name="Python">